List of 40 Famous Forests in India to visit

 Hotel in Rajaji National Park

-19. Panna National Park Madhya Pradesh
+19. Panna National Park, Madhya Pradesh

 Sadly, by 2009, the park lost its original tiger population because of poaching.
-But the government plans to relocate a few tigers from other national parks next year.
+However, the government plans to relocate a few tigers from other national parks next year.
 The forest is mainly a dry, deciduous one.

 Panna National Park